francescopennisi00/ProgettoAPL2024/README.md

       "location": ["location_name", "latitude", "longitude", "country_code", "state_code"],
       "rules" {
-                "max_temp" : "your value" or "null" if you are not interested, "min_temp": your value or "null" if you are not interested, "max_humidity": your value or "null" if you are not interested, "min_humidity": your value or "null" if you are not interested, "max_pressure": your value or "null" if you are not interested, "min_pressure": your value or "null" if you are not interested, "max_wind_speed": your value or "null" if you are not interested, "min_wind_speed": your value or "null" if you are not interested, "wind_direction": your value or "null" if you are not interested, "rain": your value or "null" if you are not interested, "snow": your value or "null" if you are not interested, "max_cloud": your value or "null" if you are not interested, "min_cloud": your value or "null" if you are not interested }
+                "max_temp" : "your value" or "null" if you are not interested, "min_temp": "your value" or "null" if you are not interested, "max_humidity": "your value" or "null" if you are not interested, "min_humidity": "your value" or "null" if you are not interested, "max_pressure": "your value" or "null" if you are not interested, "min_pressure": "your value" or "null" if you are not interested, "max_wind_speed": "your value" or "null" if you are not interested, "min_wind_speed": "your value" or "null" if you are not interested, "wind_direction": "your value" or "null" if you are not interested, "rain": "rain" if you're interested or "null" if you are not interested, "snow": "snow" if you're interested or "null" if you are not interested, "max_cloud": "your value" or "null" if you are not interested, "min_cloud": "your value" or "null" if you are not interested }
       }
 - wms/show_rules GET